 Let’s start from the beginning.

 Customer experience represents all of the interactions between a client and a company.
-This process includes discovering the company, initially interacting with it, billing, and using and protecting the brand.
+This process includes discovering the company, implementing best customer engagement strategies to contact it, initially interacting with it, billing, and using and protecting the brand.

 Every step of customer experience influences the customer’s loyalty and how actively they interact with the company.